LaserTagMods/JBOX/README.md

 The JBOX is a game box or accessory for the BRX line of taggers, if desired, the IR Protocol could be changed easily to configure the device to any laser tag equipment line.
 I hope to, in the future, make it compatible with all my favorite laser tag gear.
-The device uses BLE to be configured and set by a mobile device using the ITO control platform "BLYNK".
+The device uses WiFi to be configured and set by a mobile device using the ITO control platform "Web Server".
 A customized Blynk application has been developed and is used for configuring and customizing the functions of the JBOX device.
 If all components listed above are integrated, the device can provide long range communication (device to device) for interactive game